 SET-UP

 Connecting Engine & Tender

-Now grasp the tender with both hands as shown below and place a finger on each side of the drawbar near the connector.
+Now grasp the tender with both hands and place a finger on each side of the drawbar near the connector.
 Now using your fingers, push the connectors together.
 The connector will make a slight click when